 Results 1–10 of 55 for "Curriculum"X related to "Institute of Education Science seeks..."
 Refine Your Search Refine Your Search TopicEducation (48)Children (6)Learning & memory (5)HIV & AIDS (4)Sleep (4) 8 more... [+] Testing issues (3)Law & psychology (2)Personality (2)Bullying (1)Depression (1)Race (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)McEntarffer, Rob (2)Arnold, J. David (1)Bernstein, Douglas A. (1) 27 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Nogare, Mario A. (1)O'Leary, Ann (1)Puente, Antonio E. (1)Renner, Michael J. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Hide details Results 1–10 of 55 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Curriculum: Sample #1Sample questions on program objectives, content and instruction and their appropriateness for postdoctoral level training, teaching methods, visual aids, handouts and oral presentations,Curriculum 2.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
 Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
-Curriculum 3.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 4.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 5.Activity 3.1: An Introduction To MeditationTo demonstrate an altered state of consciousness, students spend a short period meditating, as well as checking for physiological changes afterward.Curriculum 6.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 7.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 8.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 9.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 10.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
-Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum Previous 1 2 3 ...
+Curriculum 3.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 4.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 5.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 6.Activity 3.1: An Introduction To MeditationTo demonstrate an altered state of consciousness, students spend a short period meditating, as well as checking for physiological changes afterward.Curriculum 7.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 8.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 9.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
+Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 10.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 55 for "Curriculum"X related to "Institute of Education Science seeks..."